hashivim/vim-vaultproject/README.md

 ## Credits

 Written by Mark Cornick <https://www.markcornick.com/>.
-MIT license.
+ISC license.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor